-Citizen, local authority, housing association etc can upload as much information about the citizen into their DLB.
+A personal data store, Digital log Book, will be created by/for the citizen as an aggregation point of information, owned and controlled by the citizen, ensuring GDPR compliance.
+Citizen, local authority, housing association etc can upload as much information about the citizen into their Digital Log Book.
 The citizen can upload a selfie by using their mobile phone and/or a third party can take and upload a verified photograph, which is then encrypted.
-A selfie, which has a certain value, can be replaced by a photograph taken by an authorised person, which will replace the selfie and be encrypted so it cannot be changed the latter has a higher value.
+The Log Book can be used for identity information, activity history and for future knowledge-based verification.

-Other data will also be collected, typically from the local authority who might already hold data on the citizen.
+Other data will also be collected, typically from the local authority in question who might already hold data on the citizen.
 Data can also then be pulled in from a variety of other trusted sources of data.
-Data can be verified by being crossed referenced with other data sources, in time through an 'attribute exchange'.

 This information is then collected and stored in the citizens personal data store and this information can then be used to create an identity account to Verify standards for thin file citizens.
 This will allow the citizen to complete an online transaction, in this case a housing application.
 LA data, and other sources of data, will be sufficient to supplement the data already available to identity providers (IDPs) for thin file citizens to achieve a high level of assurance.
-The DLB personal data store will provide a suitable aggregation point for that data, under the user's direct control and consent.
+The Digital Log Book personal data store will provide a suitable aggregation point for that data, under the user's direct control and consent.

-Demonstrate, in practice, the use of local authority data, aggregated in the DLB, to help the hard to verify register for an LoA1 or LoA2 account to GOV.UK Verify standards, with the user's consent.
-2. Demonstrate trust elevation over time, from a self-asserted entry level account to LoA2, using data collected in the DLB.
+- 1. Demonstrate, in practice, the use of local authority data, aggregated in the DLB, to help the hard to verify register for an LoA1 or LoA2 account to GOV.UK Verify standards, with the user's consent. - 2.
+Demonstrate trust elevation over time, from a self-asserted entry level account to LoA2, using data collected in the DLB.